AlirezaEtezad/PyDeploy/06-FastAPI-sql/readme.md

 # University Database API

 ## Overview
-This is a universoty database app using postgresql for recording students and their courses.
+This is a university database app using postgresql for recording students and their courses.

 ## Features
 - CRUD operations for students (Create, Read, Update, Delete)